List of Kishiryu Sentai Ryusoulger characters: Gaisoulg

 Gaisoulg (ガイソーグ, Gaisōgu) is a violet-colored animated suit of armor that was created by the ancient Ryusoul Tribesman Valma during his people's war with the Druidon.
 However, it was sealed away when it attained sentience after absorbing an excessive amount of hatred and developed an insatiable craving for a strong opponent to battle and possess.
 Five centuries before the events of the series, Gaisoulg was unsealed by Master Green when he was forced to wear the armor in order to fend off a Druidon attack.
 Master Green then left the planet for deep space to protect everyone, though Gaisoulg outlived its host and sought out new suitable hosts across the cosmos before the events of Super Sentai Strongest Battle, targeting Super Sentai warriors before being willingly worn by the sorceress Rita so she can destroy the Super Sentai.
 After she is defeated, the armor ends up in the possession of Nada, who proceeds to challenge both the Ryusoulgers and the Druidon.
 The Ryusoulgers eventually expel the hatred that maintained Gaisoulg, purifying it so Nada can use it to help the Ryusoulgers.
 After Nada sacrifices himself to save Koh, the Gaisoulg armor transforms into the Max Ryusoul Changer, which allows Koh to become Max Ryusoul Red.

-In battle, the wearer of the armor dual wields a dark copy of the Ryusoul Ken called the Gaisoul Ken (ガイソーケン, Gaisō Ken), which allows them to perform the Ancient Break Edge (エンシェントブレイクエッジ, Enshento Bureiku Ejji) finisher, and a shield.
+In battle, the wearer of the armor wields a dark copy of the Ryusoul Ken called the Gaisoul Ken (ガイソーケン, Gaisō Ken), which allows them to perform the Ancient Break Edge (エンシェントブレイクエッジ, Enshento Bureiku Ejji) finisher, and a shield.
 The armor also enables its current wearer to see the memories of its past wearers.

 Regardless of the wearer, Gaisoulg is voiced by Tomokazu Seki (関 智一, Seki Tomokazu).